 Bernd Zipper is a consultant, speaker and founder and CEO of zipcon consulting.
 He has more than 30 years of experience in the printing industry, focusing on web-to-print and other applications.

-In this interview Bernd explains the concept of ‘Beyond Print’, the challenges facing retailers using printed media and how a “canon” of diverse media channels is the key to reaching more shoppers going forward.
+Bernd explains the concept of ‘Beyond Print’, the challenges facing retailers using printed media and how a “canon” of diverse media channels is the key to reaching more shoppers going forward.

 One of the key concepts developed by Bernd is what he calls Beyond Print.
 Here Bernd refers to the challenge digital transformation presents to printed media, the risks of overreliance on digital media, and whether there is a middle way.

 “There's a lot of information in the world now.
 Digital channels have created many opportunities, but also created many unintended challenges.
 Disinformation, special interest bubbles and the way technology radically alters our attention.
 Media channels should be more responsible to provide people a better way to consume information.”

 Bernd says the divide between the interests of the print and digital communities need to be bridged to provide a canon of both media to create a better media environment.

 “As a retailer, if you need digital media, use it.
 If you require printed media, use it.
 If you require both, and you can connect both together, use it.
 That is what we mean by beyond print.
 That there is more than print and more than digital.”

 A global paper shortage is causing the price of paper to skyrocket.
 In 2021 prices of paper in Europe rose by up to 15%.
 Retailers printing leaflets are facing higher costs at a time when marketing budgets are tight.